MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-sped-contributions.md

     - Real estate activity
     - Others
 4. Set the **Large company** option to **Yes** to identify the size of company.
 This option is used in SPED REINF statements.
-5. In the **Layout version** field, select the version of the SPED EFD -
+5. In the **Layout version** field, select the version of the SPED EFD.
 6. In the **Legal entity type** field, select the type of legal entity.
 7. In the **Company type** field, select the type of company: